oneapi-src/oneAPI-samples/Libraries/oneMKL/matrix_mul_mkl/README.md

 Matrix Multiplication uses oneMKL to multiply two large matrices.

-This sample performs its computations on the default SYCL* device.
+These samples perform their computations on the default SYCL* device.
 You can set the `SYCL_DEVICE_TYPE` environment variable to `cpu` or `gpu` to select the device to use.

 ## Key Implementation Details